briannamueller/Creating-Music-Playlists-with-Unsupervised-Learning/README.md

 #### 2. EDA
 #### 3. K-Means clustering

-<br>You can find main steps of the K-Means clustering process below.<br>
+<br>You can find the main steps of the K-Means clustering process below.<br>

 The Elbow method was used to select the optimal number of clusters.
 (Select k where the Within-Cluster-Sum of Squared Errors starts to diminish, or where the curve begins to level out.)
 A k value of 5 was chosen for this application.